tzhang-nmdp/CYTO-SV-ML/README.md

 ============
 ### Install Conda/Docker environment
 ```
-Conda and Docker are prerequisites and please install them in your local environment.
+Conda and Docker are prerequisites and please install them according to official websites in your local environment.
 ```

 ### Install parliament and chromoseq Docker